observIQ/bindplane-agent/docs/timezone.md

 # Timezone

-Below is a list of possible values for the `timezone` plugin parameter:
+Below is a list of acceptable values for `timezone` parameters:

 - "UTC"
 - "Africa/Abidjan"